rarvravr/Millennium-WebSite/README.md

 - dedicated to the game "Millennium", which is in development
 - will contain tracklist, game-wiki and game news
-- the site is made in pixel style, like "Millenium"
+- made in pixel style, like "Millenium"